WillStill/DIGIT400Animation/README.md

 # DIGIT400Animation
-A student-made animation repo for DIGIT 400 and Erie Insurance
+A student-made animation repo for DIGIT 400 and a local insurance company in Erie, Pennsylvania.